survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 import '!!url-loader!./bar.png';
 ```

 The problem with this approach is that it couples your source with webpack.
 But it is a good form to know still.
-Given configuration entries go through the same mechanism, the forms work there as well:
+Since configuration entries go through the same mechanism, the same forms work there as well:

 ```javascript
 {